kienleholdings/markdown/README.md

-# markdown
+# Markdown Style Guide

-A bullshit-free guide to markdown and general writing
+> A Bullshit-Free Approach to Markdown